 Bus Route: 3, 13, 42, 60, 118, 612 (get off at Luoguxiang Stop)

 Niu Jie Muslim Street occupies an area about 35.9 hectares (88.7 acres).
 There are people from over 20 minority groups living in this night market.
 Hui make up the greater part of that.
 The largest and oldest mosque — Niu Jie Mosque is located here.
 Everything is heavy with the exotic flavor of our minority groups.
 So is the food.
 The famous Turpan Restaurant offers visitors genuine Uygur food.

 Bus Route: 53, 61, 109, 822 (get off at Niu Jie Stop)

 Most restaurants in the street are open around the clock.
-If you are a night owl, Gui Street in Dongzhi Gate, is a good place to spend until the wee hours of the morning.
+If you are a night owl, Guijie Street Night Market is a good place to spend until the wee hours of the morning.
 The late hours of the night are usually the busiest times on this street, whose specialty is Spicy Lobster.
 Picture yourself sitting in an old chair inside an ancient courtyard house under the grapevines appreciating photos from long-ago but most important savor the aroma and taste of the succulent dishes.